RodrigoMesel/Cassino-Database/README.md

 ### Execute the file create_tables.sql
 ### Execute the file povoamento.sql
-### Now with the tables filled you can perform the queries, there are some examples of queries in the file queries.sql
+### Now with the tables filled you can perform the queries, there are some examples of queries in the file consultas.sql